fardinanam/A-C-Compiler/README.md

 # A C Compiler

+## Introduction

+This is a C compiler that performs some error checking with the help of Flex (lexer) and Bison (YACC parser) and then it converts the C code to 8086 assembly language code.
+It is not a complete c compiler but covers most of the basic features of the language.
+For more details, see <a href="#syntax-analyser">here</a>.

 ## Lexical Analyser

-### Returns the following tokens to the parser
+### Lexer returns the following tokens to the parser:

 - Keywords

-        Matched lexeme  :       Returned Tokens
+        Matched lexeme  :       Returned Token

         if              :       IF
         else            :       ELSE